cncf/tag-app-delivery/operator-wg/whitepaper/02_Foundation.md

 We can solve the problem of managing state with the Operator pattern.
 By leveraging the built-in capabilities of Kubernetes, such as self-healing, reconciliation and extending those with application-specific complexities; it is possible to automate any application's lifecycle and operations and turn it into a highly capable offering.

-When we hear about Operators, we think of Kubernetes, however, the idea of an application whose management is entirely automated can be exported to other platforms.
+When we hear about Operators, we think of Kubernetes; however, the idea of an application whose management is entirely automated can be exported to other platforms.
 With this paper, we aim to bring the concept to a higher level than Kubernetes itself.

 ### Operator Design Pattern